jscad-community/jscad-performance/README.md

 ## Tips

-The list of tests is controlled by the index.js found in testsV1 and testV2 directory.
+The list of tests is controlled by the index.js found in testsV1, testV2, and testV2 directorires.

 In addition, each functional area has a set of tests exported.
 For example, see the exports at the end of circles.js